Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER.md

 together, completely independent from the "Local Dev" containers.
 For that, you can use the local [docker-compose.yml](../Meadowlark-js/docker-compose.yml) file.
 This single file stitches together the Meadowlark API, OpenSearch, and MongoDB.
-Note that this does not support PostgreSQL at this time, because PostgreSQL is temporarily de-prioritized.
-The file also contains commented out code for running Debezium and Kafka; the code was left commented because the data were not flowing, and configuring the correct data flow is not important for the current release milestone.
+The file also contains commented out code for running PostgreSQL, Debezium and Kafka, to use this, follow the instructions defined in the readme for each backend.

 Again the main package.json has a few useful shortcut commands: